LinkWentz/whos-that-pokemon/README.md

 ### Summary
-The goal of this project is to investigate the viability of transfer learning using models pretrained with ImageNet weights for classifying Pokemon.
+The goal of this project is to investigate the viability of transfer learning using models pretrained with ImageNet weights for classifying Pokémon.
 I trained three models, one made from scratch and two made from transfer learning models, and I had the extra caveat of training them on my own computer.
 My computer is somewhat dated but not uncapable, so this wasn't that much of a constraint, but the fact remains that it was a part of the decision making process in the development of this project.
-Additionally, the data only contained pokemon from the first generation, but the findings in this project may be used to develop a more inclusive and robust model in future.
+Additionally, the data only contained pokémon from the first generation, but the findings in this project may be used to develop a more inclusive and robust model in future.

 ### Directory
 ```